rust-lang/reference/src/expressions/if-expr.md

 r[expr.if.edition2024]
 > [!EDITION-2024]
-> Before the 2024 edition, let chains are not supported and only a single _IfCondition_ is allowed in an `if` expression.
+> Before the 2024 edition, let chains are not supported.
+That is, the [LetChain] grammar is not allowed in an `if` expression.

 [_BlockExpression_]: block-expr.md
 [_Expression_]: ../expressions.md